 Silver Spring Networks is a leading networking platform and solutions provider for smart energy networks.
 Silver Spring’s pioneering IPv6 networking platform, with over 23.6 million Silver Spring enabled devices delivered, is connecting utilities to homes and businesses throughout the world with the goal of achieving greater energy efficiency for the planet.
 Silver Spring’s innovative solutions enable utilities to gain operational efficiencies, improve grid reliability, and empower consumers to monitor and manage energy consumption.
 Silver Spring Networks’ customers include major utilities around the globe such as Baltimore Gas & Electric, CitiPower & Powercor, Commonwealth Edison, Consolidated Edison, CPS Energy, Florida Power & Light, Jemena Electricity Networks Limited, Pacific Gas & Electric, Pepco Holdings, Progress Energy, and Singapore Power, among others.

 We understand that our customers want to be well informed about new technologies, how the smart grid works and how it will change their relationship with the energy they use.
 Smart meters are one of the most visible components of the smart grid.
 They are digital meters that contain the ability to communicate with the utility via a two-way network.
-Smart meters transmit for only a fraction of the day for short durations and actual radio frequency (RF) emissions are actually less than commonly used devices, such as cell phones, baby monitors and microwave ovens.
+Smart meters transmit for only a fraction of the day for short durations and actual radio frequency (RF) emissions are actually less than commonly used devices, such as cell phones, laptop computers, baby monitors and microwave ovens.

 Comparison of RF Power Density in the Everyday Environment